teresa0196/csp2016-17/README.md

 ### Notepad++

+### Evernote

+[Go to the Evernote website](https://evernote.com) and create an account using your school email address.
+Then [download Evernote for your computer](https://evernote.com/download/) and install using the default settings.
+I recommend installing it on your phone as well.
+Once you install Evernote, log in using the account you just created.

 ### Git

 [Download the latest version of Git](https://git-scm.com/) from the official website.
 Install it using the default options.